Percentage of Americans With a College Degree

 Increased educational attainment directly correlates to higher levels of employment.
 But in addition to better employment outcomes, individuals with college degrees are also more likely to earn better wages.

-According to data from the Bureau of Labor Statistics, the median weekly salary of an individual with a bachelor's degree is 67% higher than the salary of an individual who’s attained a high school diploma.
+According to the most data from the Bureau of Labor Statistics, the median weekly salary of an individual with a bachelor's degree is 65% higher than the salary of an individual who attained a high school diploma.

 So, if furthering your education is still something you’re not too sure about, keep in mind the increased opportunities for employment and higher wages it can bring.